Ordinary Surge Suppressor

 The current limiter (choke) restricts the amount of current it will allow through.
 Residual current that does pass through current limiter encounters a split path or fork at the voltage limiter (bridge).
 Here the MAJORITY of the current will flow into the bridge, because it offers a far easier path to the surge than the path through the computer (like a fork in a river, most water will flow in the widest/deepest channel).
 Within this bridge, residual voltage is captured and stored, then slowly released onto the neutral wire, like a flood tank with a hole in it.
 Since ground wire diversion is not used, this is Mode 1 suppression.

 Patented Zero Surge circuits reduce the intensity of the surge and spread it over time, like a tennis net converts the high speed energy of a tennis ball into a harmless low grade energy, no matter how hard the ball is hit.

-Ordinary surge protectors merely pert the surge current without altering its nature.
-Surges perted this way are still dangerous and will seek other paths to ground.
+Ordinary surge protectors merely divert the surge current without altering its nature.
+Surges diverted this way are still dangerous and will seek other paths to ground.
 With interconnected electronics, they will find such a path through video, audio and data cables which use the ground as an integral part of their circuitry.

 The laws of energy conservation must be obeyed.
-Unless the energy is reduced, the perted energy will simply go elsewhere to cause its damage.
+Unless the energy is reduced, the diverted energy will simply go elsewhere to cause its damage.

 In the case of networked computers (or modems), that path will be through the delicate dataline circuitry, which is considerably more vulnerable and less surge tolerant than the power supply that the undeflected surge would have hit in the first place.